yasenh/SFND_2D_Feature_Tracking/README.md

    >  Based on the input string, we implemented 3 different functions: detKeypointsShiTomasi (Shi-Thomasi, Good Features to Track), detKeypointsHarris(Harris corner), detKeypointsModern(FAST, BRISK, ORB, AKAZE, and SIFT).
 In each function, we set up several parameters(block size, minimal distance, threshold...).
 Then OpenCV build-in detector class will be initialized with these parameters and scan the whole image to detect key-points.
-Also the detection time will be logged for performance evalution.
+Also the detection time will be logged for performance evaluation.